 There are various differences between these appliances and the boiler you may have at home, but the main ones are size and power.
 In general, commercial boilers are designed to be much bigger and more powerful than domestic-scale heating solutions.

-How do commercial firetube boilers work?
+How do commercial condensing boilers work?

 Condensing boilers incorporate an additional heat exchanger to transfer latent heat from the flue gases to the cooler water entering the boiler, enabling them to produce around 10% more heat for every unit of gas used compared with a standard, non-condensing boiler.